AdobeDocs/experience-platform.en/help/rtcdp/destinations/azure-event-hubs-destination.md

 >[!IMPORTANT]
 >
->The [!DNL Azure Event Hubs] destination in Real-time CDP is currently in beta.
+>The [!DNL Azure Event Hubs] destination in Adobe Real-time CDP is currently in beta.
 The documentation and the functionality are subject to change.

 ## Overview {#overview}